marcriehm/kubernetes-research/Volumes.md

 * https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes

 *Volumes* represent external, non-volatile storage for Pods.
-The lifetime of a volume may be that of a Pod or it may persist beyond the life of any one pod.
+The lifetime of a volume may be that of a Pod or it may persist beyond the life of any one Pod.
 Some types of volumes may be shared between Containers.
 Volumes may be read-only or read-write.
-Volumes of Pods are analogous to Volumes of Docker containers.
+Volumes of Pods are analogous to volumes of Docker containers.

 There is a wide range of volume types; see https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes.
 Some of these volume types are specific to particular environments (i.e. cloud-providers).
 The types discussed here are: